 Imagine driving across a bridge so long that the other side seems to disappear into the horizon.
-The sheer scale of such a structure is a testament to human engineering and ambition.
+Which means the sheer scale of such a structure is a testament to human engineering and ambition.
 These mega-bridges not only connect distant lands but also shorten travel times, boost economies, and stand as iconic landmarks.
 When discussing feats of engineering marvel, the question inevitably arises: what is the longest bridge in the world?

 The title of the world's longest bridge belongs to the Danyang–Kunshan Grand Bridge in China.
-Part of the Beijing–Shanghai High-Speed Railway, this colossal structure stretches an astounding 164 kilometers (101.9 miles).
+Part of the Beijing–Shanghai High-Speed Railway, this colossal structure stretches an astounding 164 kilometers (101.Even so, 9 miles).
 Its primary function is to support high-speed rail traffic, allowing trains to traverse vast distances with incredible efficiency.
 But what makes this bridge so significant, and what other contenders come close to claiming the title of the world's longest bridge?

 Danyang–Kunshan Grand Bridge: A Comprehensive Overview